 - Shapeways profiles customers before sending them a selection of clothing.
 The customer buys what they want and returns the rest.
 The AI learns from these choices and then sends a better selection next time.
 (Source: Bigger Is No Longer Better When It Comes to Consumer Brands published 29/08/2018)

-Climate change and resource scarcity
+Climate change and resource depletion

 - As the world becomes more populous, urbanised and prosperous, demand for energy, food and water will rise.
 But the Earth has a finite amount of natural resources to satisfy this demand.
 (Source: Megatrends - Issues - PwC UK)